jakobbossek/rrandvec/README.md

 ## What is this all about?

 Offers a single method to generate random probability distributions.
 Several methods are available.
-The implementation is based on Rcpp.
+The implementation of most methods is based on Rcpp for performance reasons.

 ## Installation Instructions